Shelf, West Yorkshire: History

 From 1937 to 1974, Shelf formed part of Queensbury and Shelf, an urban district in the West Riding of Yorkshire.
 Queensbury and Shelf consisted of Queensbury and Shelf.
-Queensbury and Shelf was split in 1974, under the Local Government Act 1972, with the Shelf part going to the Metropolitan Borough of Calderdale, and the rest going to the Metropolitan Borough of Bradford.
+Queensbury and Shelf Urban District Council was abolished on 31 March 1974, under the Local Government Act 1972, with Shelf becoming part of the Metropolitan Borough of Calderdale, and Queensbury becoming part of the Metropolitan Borough of Bradford.

 Shelf village centre has many shops and facilities such as a bakery and pharmacy.
 There is a Village Hall, and a new library was opened in 2009.
 There is a local Lidl supermarket.
 The village is on the route of the Calderdale Way, a 50 mi circular walk around the hills and valleys of Calderdale.

 Notable residents

 Joseph Jagger, a man reputed to have broken the bank at Monte Carlo was born at Shelf although, contrary to popular belief, he did not inspire the song "The Man Who Broke the Bank at Monte Carlo."
 Lucius Smith the first Bishop of Knaresborough was born at the Vicarage at Shelf in 1860.
 Kathleen Hale, author of the series of children's books about Orlando the Marmalade Cat also lived at the vicarage from 1903 to 1905, and developed her interest in plants, flowers and drawing there.
 Edward Hartley, an early socialist politician retired to Shelf, and is buried at Bethel Chapel in the village.

 Much-travelled footballer Frank Worthington was born in the village, as was interior designer and TV presenter Linda Barker.
-Former Blue Peter presenter John Noakes was born at the Royal Halifax Infirmary in Halifax, but his home was in Shelf. and Coronation Street actor Joe Duttine is also from the village.
+Former Blue Peter presenter John Noakes was born at the Royal Halifax Infirmary in Halifax, but his home was in Shelf.
+Coronation Street actor Joe Duttine is also from the village.